platformsh/platformsh-docs/src/gettingstarted/local-dev/step-2.md

     ```bash
     platform tunnel:list
     ```

-    and when you are finished with your local builds you can close the tunnel

-    ```bash
-    platform tunnel:close
-    ```

 Now that you have created an SSH tunnel to your services, all that's left to do is actually build your application locally.